 On starting over

 In January 2015, my first poetry manuscript was complete and on schedule for a spring release.
 I expected to be happy.
 Proud.
 Inspired.

 Instead, I felt empty.

 The next ten seconds likely changed the course of my life.
-In those moments, I mustered up enough courage and know-how to do exactly what I needed before landing into my inner well, better known as deep and relentless depression.
+In those moments, I mustered up enough courage and know-how to do exactly what I needed to keep out of my inner well, better known as deep and relentless depression.

 What I did was write the following poem:

 as I stray from usual thoughts,

 my previous work is at least part-ways done;

 but not in the way a mom says